-Motion sickness is a common problem in people traveling by car, train, airplanes and especially boats.
+Motion sickness is a common problem in people traveling by car, train, airplanes, and especially boats.
+Anyone can get it, but it is more common in children, pregnant women, and people taking certain medicines.
 Motion sickness can start suddenly, with a queasy feeling and cold sweats.
 It can then lead to dizziness and nausea and vomiting.

-Your brain senses movement by getting signals from your inner ears, eyes, muscles and joints.
+Your brain senses movement by getting signals from your inner ears, eyes, muscles, and joints.
 When it gets signals that do not match, you can get motion sickness.
-For example, down below on a boat, your inner ear senses motion, but your eyes cannot tell you are moving.
+For example, if you are reading on your phone while riding a bus, your eyes are focused on something that is not moving, but your inner ear senses motion.

 Where you sit can make a difference.
 The front seat of a car, forward cars of a train, upper deck on a boat or wing seats in a plane may give you a smoother ride.
 Looking out into the distance - instead of trying to read or look at something in the vehicle - can also help.